getty-zig/getty.so/pages/guide/deserializers.md

     // pointer to it if mutability is required in your method implementations). comptime Context: type,

-    // Error is the error set returned by getty.Deserializer's required methods
+    // E is the error set returned by getty.Deserializer's required methods
     // upon failure.
     //
     // A default error set, getty.de.Error, is provided by Getty.
 Every default
     // Visitor within Getty uses the default error set, which means that 9 times
-    // out of 10, you will want to include getty.de.Error in your Error type. comptime Error: type,
+    // out of 10, you will want to include getty.de.Error for this parameter. comptime E: type,

     // user_dbt and de_dbt are user- and deserializer- defined Deserialization
     // Blocks or Tuples (DBT), respectively.
     //
     // DBTs define Getty's deserialization behavior.
-The default deserialization
-    // behavior of Getty is defined as getty.default_dt and should be set for
+If user- or deserializer-
-    // user_dbt or de_dbt if user- or deserializer-defined customization is not
+    // defined customization is not supported or needed by your deserializer,
+    // you can pass in null for these parameters.
-    // supported or needed.
+    //
-    comptime user_dbt: anytype,
+    // You can ignore these parameters for now.
+We'll come back to them later. comptime user_dbt: anytype,
     comptime ser_dbt: anytype,

-    // These are methods that getty.Deserializer implementations must provide.
+    // methods contains every method that getty.Deserializer implementations can
+    // implement.
     //
-    // For this tutorial, we'll be providing implementations for all of
+    // In this tutorial, we'll be providing implementations for all of
     // these methods.
-However, you can always set any of the required methods
-    // to `undefined` if you don't want to support a specific behavior. comptime deserializeBool: Fn(Context, Error),
+However, if you don't want to implement a specific
-    comptime deserializeEnum: Fn(Context, Error),
-    comptime deserializeFloat: Fn(Context, Error),
-    comptime deserializeInt: Fn(Context, Error),
-    comptime deserializeMap: Fn(Context, Error),
-    comptime deserializeOptional: Fn(Context, Error),
-    comptime deserializeSeq: Fn(Context, Error),
-    comptime deserializeString: Fn(Context, Error),
-    comptime deserializeStruct: Fn(Context, Error),
-    comptime deserializeUnion: Fn(Context, Error),
-    comptime deserializeVoid: Fn(Context, Error),
+    // method, you can simply omit its corresponding field. comptime methods: struct {
+        const T = ?@TypeOf(struct {
+            fn f(_: Context, _: ?std.mem.Allocator, v: anytype) E!@TypeOf(v).Value {
+                unreachable;
+            }
+        }.f);

+        deserializeBool: T = null,
+        deserializeEnum: T = null,
+        deserializeFloat: T = null,
+        deserializeInt: T = null,
+        deserializeMap: T = null,
+        deserializeOptional: T = null,
+        deserializeSeq: T = null,
+        deserializeString: T = null,
+        deserializeStruct: T = null,
+        deserializeUnion: T = null,
+        deserializeVoid: T = null,
+    },
 ) type
 {% endhighlight %}
 {% endlabel %}